jfmaas/HOS-TYPO3-discovery/README.md

 ![](https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/wc.png)

-The script `/Resources/Public/Javascript/schaufenster.wordcloud.js` reads all subjects from facet and substitudes the old DOM part with the new one.
+The script `/Resources/Public/Javascript/schaufenster.wordcloud.js` reads all subjects from subject facet and substitutes the old DOM part with the new one.
 The used d3 library is a singleton.
-Therefore it is not possible to realize both (small and large one) in same namespace.
+Therefore it is not possible to realize both (small and large one) in the same namespace.
 The large part is realized with an iframe to create a new html page.

 ### Creators as Dounut

 <img src="https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/dounut.png" width="400" title="Creators" />

 The simple logic is realized in `/Resources/Public/Javascript/schaufenster.publisher.js`.
-Basically the old DOM will substitude with the new one.
+Basically the old DOM will substitute with the new one.

 ### DDC as (file-) tree

 The [Dublin Core Schema](https://en.wikipedia.org/wiki/Dublin_Core) is a small set of vocabulary terms that can be used to describe digital resources (video, images, web pages, etc.), as well as physical resources such as books or CDs, and objects like artworks.
-The [first 3 levels](https://github.com/subhh/HOS-TYPO3-discovery/blob/master/Resources/Public/ddc_de.js) are licencefree.
+The [first 3 levels](https://github.com/subhh/HOS-TYPO3-discovery/blob/master/Resources/Public/ddc_de.js) are licence free.

 The facet ddc contains only the numbers of ddc.
-The resolving of this numbers to tables will proceeded in Javascript layer.
-Server delivers a simple list, this list will transform in a tree model.
+The resolving of these numbers to labels will process in the Javascript layer.
+Server delivers only a simple list, this list will be transformed into a tree model.

 The script `/Resources/Public/Javascript/schaufenster.ddc.js` replaces the original DOM part into a graphical tree.